 The purpose

-Incentivizing action with a special offer, which can serve as a perk for early adopters or loyal customers.
+Incentivizing action with a special offer can serve as a perk for early adopters or loyal customers.

 Content

 Often sent a day or two after the product launch, exclusive offer emails are a great strategy to get more conversions and build your audience.
 Also, there are many types of ways an offer can be made.
-It can come as a pre-order email offer, a limited-time only discount, a purchase bundle, a free trial, or early access to more features.
+It can come as a pre-order email offer, a limited-time-only discount, a purchased bundle, a free trial, or early access to more features.

 To drive up the stakes, you can opt to add the exclusivity of VIP or subscriber-only availability, which can be announced or mentioned on social media.
 This is also a great way to build your subscriber list for future email marketing campaigns.